 Well to be fair and as a side note, it’s difficult for everybody, we know about it and we’re working on making it easier.

-How long did it take you to understand concepts like variables and conditions ?
+How long did it take you to understand concepts like variables and conditions?

-For me it was not too difficult because I knew a slightly bit of programming.
-Learning a simple language like CSML helped me strengthen basis of programming which is difficult to do quickly with other more difficult programming languages.
+For me, it was not too difficult because I knew a slightly bit of programming.
+Learning a simple language like CSML helped me strengthen the basis of programming which is difficult to do quickly with other more difficult programming languages.
 It was also helpful to understand some more difficult concepts that I never fully understood before.

 Would you advise a friend to learn CSML to discover programming?

-Yes, it is certainly an easy and practical language that anyone with a little bit of flyer can learn, plus there is a well-made documentation that allows anyone to simply start.
+Yes, it is certainly an easy and practical language that anyone with a little bit of flyer can learn, plus there is well-made documentation that allows anyone to simply start.